ElvenSpellmaker/Glaza/README.md

 Installing can be done through Composer:

 `composer require ElvenSpellmaker/Glaza`
-When asked which version to use, for now please use `dev-master`.

 If you don't want to use Composer, then clone the repo and include the provided AutoLoader:
 ```php`